AustinMara/sprites/README.md

 block and add it to the  <br/>
 ``||loops(noclick):on start||`` <br/>
 container already in the workspace.
 1. Select an image from the gallery (or draw one) that looks like Codey.
+(There is also a Codey in My Assets)

 ---